shaglund/Open-in-Chrome/README.md

 # Open in Chrome

-Safari extension that opens the current page in Chrome.
-See [this post](http://daringfireball.net/2010/11/flash_free_and_cheating_with_google_chrome) by John Gruber for the "why" on this one.
+ Safari extension that opens the current page in Chrome for when you want to play a flash video or use the chrome webdev.

 Note: the extension depends on an AppleScript application to communicate with Chrome, so it will not work on Windows.